 Hoe and Arvind have shown that such atomic descriptions are also amenable to efficient hardware synthesis if the actions of a rule are assumed to take effect in one clock cycle[11, 12].
-Hoe's compiler[11] had three types of built-in state elements, i.e., registers, arrays and FIFO's, and accepted as input a set of rules (guarded atomic actions) on these state elements.
-It then did analysis based on "rules conflict" to produce hardware schedulers and update logic for state elements which allowed many of the enabled rules to execute in parallel.
-It finally generated RTL Verilog which could be further synthesized to ASIC's or FPGA's using standard commercial synthesis tools.
+Hoe's compiler had three types of built-in state elements, i.e., registers, arrays and FIFO's, and accepted as input a set of rules (guarded atomic actions) on these state elements.
+It then performed analysis based on "rule conflicts" to produce the update logic for state elements as well as a hardware scheduler that allowed many of the enabled rules to execute in parallel.
+The compiler generated RTL Verilog which could be further synthesized to ASIC's or FPGA's using standard commercial synthesis tools.